Qualcomm Stadium, once home to the Chargers and, prior to the construction of Petco Park, the San Diego Padres, is no more.

 • Jack Murphy Stadium (1980-1996)

-Snapdragon Stadium will be known as Snapdragon Stadium for at least 15 years.
+The new venue will be known as Snapdragon Stadium for at least 15 years.
 That contract, reportedly $45 million, lasts through 2037.
-Snapdragon is the brand name of Qualcomm’s mobile platform.
+There is a slight historical connection: Snapdragon is the brand name of Qualcomm's mobile platform.

 Snapdragon Stadium History & Milestones